Biodiesel: United States

 The Volumetric Ethanol Excise Tax Credit (VEETC) was the main source of financial support for biofuels, but was scheduled to expire in 2010.
 Through this act, biodiesel production guaranteed a tax credit of US$1 per gallon produced from virgin oils, and $0.50 per gallon made from recycled oils.

 Currently soybean oil is being used to produce soybean biodiesel for many commercial purposes such as blending fuel for transportation sectors.

 European Union

 The European Union is the greatest producer of biodiesel, with France and Germany being the top producers.
 To increase the use of biodiesel, there are policies requiring the blending of biodiesel into fuels, including penalties if those rates are not reached.
 In France, the goal was to reach 10% integration but plans for that stopped in 2010.
 As an incentive for the European Union countries to continue the production of the biofuel, there are tax rebates for specific quotas of biofuel produced.
 In Germany, the minimum percentage of biodiesel in transport diesel is set at 7% so called "B7".

+United Kingdom

+The United Kingdom’s Renewable Transport Fuel Obligation (RTFO) requires fuel suppliers to blend a percentage of renewable fuels into their supply, with a target of 12.4% by 2032.
+The UK also mandates B7 diesel (7% biodiesel) and E10 petrol (10% bioethanol).
+Tax incentives and grants, such as the Bus Service Operators' Grant (BSOG), further encourage biodiesel use.